Pinchmill Lower School

 Telephone: 01234 781371 Fax: 01234 783128

-Set in tranquil surroundings Pinchmill Lower School was opened in 1974.
+Set in tranquil surroundings Pinchmill Primary School was opened in 1974 as a Lower School however as from August 2017 it became a Primary School.
 The local environment is rich in natural and historical resources including a nearby nature reserve and Pinchmill Islands from which the school takes its name.

 Pinchmill School Association (PSA)